Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: PERFORMANCE OF THE PROPOSED FRAMEWORK

 \subsection{Performance of Cell-to-Cell Variation and Module-Level SoH Estimation}

 To reflect the trade-off between estimation performance and model complexity, Fig. \ref{fig:CtCV_Results} and Fig. \ref{fig:SOH_Results} demonstrate the final testing mean absolute error (MAE), numbers of relevance vectors, and average three-sigma values when different numbers of features are used.
 The corresponding numerical values are also annotated in these figures.
 Both figures exhibit a consistent trend: for both CtCV and M-SoH estimations, both testing MAEs and estimation uncertainties (three-sigma values) decrease, as additional optimally selected features are incorporated, but eventually plateau once the most informative features have been included.
 After reaching this plateau, small fluctuations in MAEs and three-sigma values may occur due to statistical variability.
-The model complexity (the number of relevance vectors), on the other hand, keeps increasing as the number of features used increases.
+The model complexity (i.e., the number of relevance vectors), on the other hand, generally increases as the number of features grows, although it is not strictly monotonic and may decrease for certain feature subsets.
 Thus, these plots provide a practical guideline for selecting an appropriate number of features depending on the desired balance between accuracy and model complexity.

 To provide specific performance examples, Fig. \ref{fig:CaseStudy} shows the distributions of estimation versus ground truth when 6 and 4 features are used for CtCV estimation and M-SoH estimation, respectively.
 Based on Fig. \ref{fig:CtCV_Results}, Fig. \ref{fig:SOH_Results}, and Fig. \ref{fig:CaseStudy}, several important conclusions could be made: \begin{itemize} \item Both CtCV and M-SoH can be estimated using only module-level information such as M-IC/DV features.
 Better performance can be achieved at the expense of higher model complexity. \item CtCV and M-SoH can be estimated independently from each other.
 Note that the proposed method does not use any information about CtCV explicitly for M-SoH estimation, nor any information about M-SoH for CtCV estimation.
 The proposed framework only uses module-level IC/DV features and charging conditions. \end{itemize}